 If an Animal Services Officer finds your pet, and your pet is wearing a current license tag on its collar, Animal Control will contact you.
 If another citizen finds your pet with its license tag, they may call the phone number on the tag, or lookup the tag number through our online tag search.

 If your pet has been lost, Animal Services recommends that you visit the shelter to look for your pet at least every other day.
-Sheltering of strays for Contra Costa County is provided by the Martinez Shelter and Pinole Shelter.
+Sheltering of strays for Contra Costa County is provided by the Martinez Shelter.
 You may also contact Animal Services at 1-925-608-8400 regarding your lost pet.